I Slept In In French: Exploring the Nuances of "Dormir" and Beyond

 2. J'ai beaucoup dormi.
 (I slept a lot.)

 This phrase focuses on the quantity of sleep rather than the late waking time.
-Beaucoup means "a lot," so this translates to "I slept a lot."
-This option is best if you want to emphasize the extended duration of your sleep, rather than the lateness of your waking hour.
+Because of that, Beaucoup means "a lot," so this translates to "I slept a lot. " This option is best if you want to stress the extended duration of your sleep, rather than the lateness of your waking hour.

 Example: "J'ai beaucoup dormi ce week-end."
 (I slept a lot this weekend.)